BradleyCulley/bradleyculley.github.io/_posts/2026-03-26-we-are-forged-in-the-fires-of-our-youth.md

 </p>

 <p>
-When I shared an earlier version of this essay with my father, he told me of a quote he'd heard somewhere: "we are forged in the fires of our youth".
+When I shared an earlier version of this essay with my father, he told me of a phrase he'd heard somewhere: "we are forged in the fires of our youth".
 </p>

 <p>